kireevlab/FRASE-bot-RDKit/README.md

   ```

 ## Workflow:
 1. FRASE database is stored in the FRASE_database_PDB/ folder, utilized for FRASE-bot screening.
 The folder contains a total of 10,599 FRASEs.
+Save these folder on your working directory.
 2. Execute the main script:
    ```
    submit FRASE-screening.sh.